tcolgate/scarab/PHILOSOPHY.md

 Terminology:
 - Components under test.
 This is the actual code you have written that you wish to test.
-It does not initially include dependencies (DBs, external caches)
+Ideally this excludes dependencies (DBs, external caches, other services)
--
 - System under test.
 This is the component under test, and all the dependent systems, and hosting systems, networking infrastructure, load balancing, and anything else.